-Distribution: Widely distributed on both sides of the Cascades in Washington; British Columbia south to California, east to Idaho and Montana; eastern North America.
+Distribution: Widely distributed on both sides of the Cascades in Washington; British Columbia to California, east to Montana, also in eastern North America.

-Habitat: A weed of pastures, roadsides, forest edges, and other disturbed areas.
+Habitat: Roadsides, fields, pastures, forest edges, wastelots, and other disturbed areas.

 Conservation Status: Not of concern